The Widow's Handbook: winner of the Helen Bailey Award 2022

 Our sleep patterns, appetite, mood and activity are linked to levels of light, and for some people the levels of light in the winter just aren't enough.
 Lower levels of light can also affect our sleep-wake cycles.
 There a few things that might help:

-• Create a self-care box, with favourite books or films, things to pamper yourself with, a cosy wrap or blanket
+• Self care is really important - create a self-care box, with favourite books or films, things to pamper yourself with, a cosy wrap or blanket.

 Vitamin D may or may not help SAD, but the NHS recommends that people in the UK should consider taking a daily vitamin D supplement during the autumn and winter.